 Theater Design + Technology

-If you are interested in the world of theater production—lighting, costume, scenery, sound design and technical production—the Theater Design + Technology program in the University of the Arts' Ira Brind School of Theater Arts is for you.
-Our students are creative, critical-thinking problem-solvers.
-From day one, DT students can be involved in the wide range of productions happening on campus.
+Apply your creativity and problem-solving skills to the world of theater production—lighting, costume, scenery, projection, sound design and technical direction—through the Theater Design & Technology program in the University of the Arts’ Ira Brind School of Theater Arts.

 Students have the opportunity to work as both designers and technicians on a wide range of Brind School productions each semester.
 You can choose, and change, your design or technical focus to explore your interests and hone your expertise.
 Hands-on experiences are supported through classroom mentorship and complementary coursework.